aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2020/aspose-words-for-net-20-8-release-notes/_index.md

 | WORDSNET-20210 | Font missing (error) when converting to PDF | Bug |
 | WORDSNET-20337 | DOCX to PDF - Additional page in PDF | Bug |
 | WORDSNET-19706 | File format detected as TEXT instead of MHTML | Bug |
+## **Public API and Backward Incompatible Changes**
+This section lists public API changes that were introduced in Aspose.Words 20.8.
+It includes not only new and obsoleted public methods, but also a description of any changes in the behavior behind the scenes in Aspose.Words which may affect existing code.
+Any behavior introduced that could be seen as regression and modifies existing behavior is especially important and is documented here.
+### **Added a new public property OoxmlSaveOptions.CompressionLevel**
+Related issue: WORDSNET-20199
+Added new font substitution rule for font name processing.
+It will be checked at the step 4 before item a. (see documentation page).
+If this substitution rule will take place the warning with text "Font '<OriginalFont>' has not been found.
+Using '<SubstitutionFont>' font instead.
+Reason: font name substitution." will be issued.

+{{< highlight csharp >}}

+ /// <summary>
+ /// Font substitution rule for processing font name.
+ /// </summary>
+ /// <remarks>
+ /// According to this rule Aspose.Words tries to process the font name to get the substitution.
+Particularly
+ /// Aspose.Words tries to removes suffixes with '-' and ',' separators like it does the MS Word.
+ /// </remarks>
+public class FontNameSubstitutionRule : FontSubstitutionRule {
+}

+public class FontSubstitutionSettings
+{
+    /// <summary>
+    /// Settings related to font name substitution rule.
+    /// </summary>
+    public FontNameSubstitutionRule FontNameSubstitution { get; }
+}
+{{< /highlight >}}

+### **Added new option to the PdfLoadOptions class**
+Related issue: WORDSNET-20779
+Added flag indicating whether images must be skipped while loading PDF document.

+{{< highlight csharp >}}

+ /// <summary>
+ /// Gets or sets the flag indicating whether images must be skipped while loading PDF document.
+Default is False.
+ /// </summary>
+public bool SkipPdfImages
+{
+    get { return mSkipPdfImages; }
+    set { mSkipPdfImages = value; }
+}
+{{< /highlight >}}

+Use Case: Explains how to use SkipPdfImages flag.
+{{< highlight csharp >}}
+ PdfLoadOptions options = new PdfLoadOptions();
+ options.SkipPdfImages = true;
+ Document doc = new Document("in.pdf", options);
+{{< /highlight >}}

+### **Removed obsolete property FindReplaceOptions.PreserveMetaCharacters**
+Related issue: WORDSNET-20266
+Removed obsolete property from FindReplaceOptions class.

+{{< highlight csharp >}}
+ /// <summary>
+ /// True indicates that meta-characters beginning with "&amp;" are preserved.
+ /// Default value is false.
+ /// </summary>
+ [Obsolete("This property is obsolete.
+Please use &amp; character to escape meta-characters instead.")] public bool PreserveMetaCharacters
+{{< /highlight >}}

+Use Case: Explains how to replace text ignoring meta-characters.
+{{< highlight csharp >}}
+ DocumentBuilder builder = new DocumentBuilder();
+ builder.Write("text&plain");
+ doc.Range.Replace("&&", " & ");
+ Console.WriteLine(doc.GetText()); // The output is: text & plain\f
+{{< /highlight >}}